jen-tang/pixel_tracker/README.md

 * (3 points) d3.js
     * I will use d3.js to visualize expense data
     * d3 is a javascript library for visualizing data using web standards, so it's a great way to make data look readable and visually appealing
-    * will use d3.js with observable, since it seems like the most popular method
     * I only used the very basics of d3.js, so I've assigned it 3 points

 8 points total out of 8 required points.